 Mobile app tools for COVID-19 symptom monitoring, or self-attestation, has become standard practice in workplace and congregate settings.
 For this purpose, the University of Montana has deployed a new tile on the CampusM App.

-If you do not already have the CampusM App, we ask that you please download the newest version of it to your iPhone and Android mobile device (Search ‘University of Montana’ on Apple App Store or Google Playstore).
-We ask that you enable push notifications so that you can be reminded daily to respond to a single question on symptoms.
+If you do not already have the CampusM App, we ask that you please download the newest version of it to your iPhone or Android mobile device (Search ‘University of Montana’ on Apple App Store or Google Play Store).
+Please enable push notifications so that you can be reminded to respond to a single question on symptoms.

-To ensure that we maintain a safe environment it is essential that all students, faculty and staff in the UM community participate in this daily self-reporting procedure.
+To maintain a safe environment it is essential that all students, faculty and staff in the UM community participate in this daily self-reporting procedure.
 It is important to remember that this is only one of several personal responsibility tools that are essential for keeping our campus community safe.
-Other personal responsibility tools include wearing a mask, maintaining physical distancing, monitoring your temperature, disinfecting your deskspace and limiting your circle of contacts.
+Other personal responsibility tools include wearing a mask, maintaining physical distance, monitoring temperature, disinfecting desk spaces and limiting your circle of contacts.